SarahMohapatra/SarahMohapatra/README.md

 # 💫 About Me:
 I am a sophomore double majoring in Computer Science and Data Science at Purdue.
-I have hands-on experience in python, R, and building ML models. <br>I study and research about Large Language models, RAG, machine learning models and how we can use them in real life.<br>
+I have hands-on experience in python, R, and building ML models. <br>I study and research about Large Language models, RAG, machine learning  models, deep learning, neural networks and how we can use them in real life.<br>

 ## 🌐 Socials: